vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ![image](/assets/2024-09-23/040.png)

 First, we check each day and see if it's today or anytime before today.
-If this is the case, we set the text field to green.
+If it is, then we set the text field to green.
 If not, we leave it on the default neutral color.
 In the following script, only day 1 and day 31 are shown.
 The rest are omitted to make the code more clear.

 {% highlight lua %}
 if data.MyTimer.format('dd') >= '01' then screens['Main'].txt1.background = brushes.green end